wp-plugins/hero-maps-pro/readme.txt

 * [heroplugins.com](http://heroplugins.com/)

 = Hero Maps Premium Now Available =
-For more features, please also have a look at [Hero Maps Premium] (http://heroplugins.com/plugin/hero-maps-premium/)
 * Lots of free marker packs and colors
 * Categorize markers in groups
 * Front end filtering